SwedbankPay/developer.swedbankpay.com/payment-instruments/invoice/direct.md

 Direct Invoice is about to be phased out.
 This section is only for merchants who currently have a contract with this integration." %}

-## Invoice Direct implementation flow
+## Invoice Direct Implementation Flow

 1. Collect all purchase information and send it in a `POST` request to Swedbank Pay.
 Make sure to include personal information (SSN and postal code).